The Law

 Old Testament Justice, like Hammurabi’s Code of laws or the proscriptions of Leviticus is all about retribution “an eye for an eye”.
 They merely list a series of implacable injunctions against certain acts considered taboo, leaving no room for mitigation.

-The Ten Commandments appear relentlessly negative with all their “Thou shalt nots”.
+The Ten Commandments, likely influenced by Egyptian laws, appear relentlessly negative with all their “Thou shalt nots”.

 Many quotes from the Old Testament are tuned into truth and justice: